 5. Hawaii is the only U.S. state with two official languages.
 English and Hawaiian.
 Some locals like to think of Pidgin as an official language, but it’s not.
 It certainly can sound foreign, and it is spoken a lot here, but Pidgin is not an “official” language. (“We Stay Close” is Pidgin for “Closed”)

-6. And speaking of Pidgin, it carries over into our signage.
+6. And speaking of Pidgin, it carries over into our local signage.
 You might see signs here with words misspelled, missing the “d.”
-“Shave Ice”; “Smoke Fish”; “Open Saturday.
+“Shave Ice.”
+“Smoke Fish.”
+“Open Saturday.
 Close Sunday.”
 In Hawaii, that missing “d” is just understood.

 7. We greet with a hug, not a handshake.
 One of the FRIENDLY facts about Hawaii: We hug hello.
 We hug goodbye.
 We hug “I love you” and “I’m sorry” and “Nice to meet you” and “Thank you.”
 We just love to hug here!
 So don’t be shocked if a local gives you a hug instead of a handshake.

-8. No smog, but we do have vog.
+8. We have vog instead of smog.
 Island skies are unpolluted for the most part–we have no smog.
-But we get vog, the volcanic haze from the Kilauea volcano that has been actively erupting since 1983 on the Big Island (aka Island of Hawaii).
+But we do get vog, the volcanic haze from the Kilauea volcano that has been actively erupting since 1983 on the Big Island (aka Island of Hawaii).
 The vog occasionally blows to other islands.
 It is not dangerous, although heavy vog can be uncomfortable for people with asthma or respiratory issues.
 On Maui, voggy skies make for beautiful sunsets and moonrises, magnifying the sun and moon and making them look huge and orange.
 So if you get a hazy, voggy day here, you will likely be rewarded with an extraordinary sunset.
-(Update: with the cessation of the most recent (and catastrophic) lava flow in 2018, there has been a marked decrease in volcanic emissions, and Hawaii has been experiencing vog-free conditions for the first time in decades!
+(Update: with the cessation of the most recent–and catastrophic–lava flow in 2018, there has been a marked decrease in volcanic emissions, and Hawaii has been experiencing vog-free conditions for the first time in decades!
 This is likely a temporary respite, as Kilauea is still an active volcano and conditions can change at any time.)

 9. Maui has been dubbed the Valley Isle due to its unique formation with Central Maui lying in a massive valley between Mount Haleakala to the east and the West Maui mountain range.